anthony-ck-ang/Software-Engineering/Databases/Redis/README.md

 MSET key1 “hi” key2 “world”
 ```

-`Snapshots that will be saved to disk:`
+`Snapshots that will be saved to disk: @ var/lib/redis/dump.rdb`
-Var/lib/redis/dump.rdb

 ```html
 SAVE
 ```